meschedl/PPP-Lab-Resources/Protocols_and_Lab_Resources/PCR/Sanger_Sequencing/Pochistone_Sanger_PCR_and_Prep_protocol.md

 #### Goal:
 Amplify the histone 3 region region  of _Pocillopora_ coral DNA using PCR (polymerase chain reaction).
 Then use amplification product for Sanger Sequencing and determination of _Pocillopora_ coral species between _P. eydouxi_ and _P. meandrina_.
 Primer sequences and concept developed in [Johnston et. al 2018](https://peerj.com/articles/4355/).

 Information on Sanger sequencing at the URI GSC is [here](https://web.uri.edu/gsc/sanger_sequencing/).
-Sequencing takes place after 10am on Tuesdays and Thursdays.
+Sequencing takes place after 10am on Tuesdays and Thursdays. **To bring samples to be sequenced, the GSC is now in Pharmacy.
+Bring the samples tubes or plates in a bag with the sample sheet (last step) to Pharmacy room 287 and put in the freezer there.
+That is on the second floor in the back across from the fake CVS**

 #### Materials and Equipment: